takuya-motoshima/codeigniter-extension/README.md

     Set the columns you want to add to the session table in "application/confi /config.php".
     The example adds the username column to the session table.

+    <p class="alert">Be sure to allow NULL for your own extra columns.
+This is because the session created when you are not logged in has no extra column values.</p>

     ```PHP
     // Session table additional column.
     // A session field with the same name as the additional column name is saved in the table.